Approved by the Board of Trustees of Rockland Community College on January 5, 2006. Amended on October 28, 2024.

 Informal Process

-The purpose of this first process will be to find facts and try for an informal resolution.
-As soon as possible, the Vice President of Student Services will appoint a designee to investigate the complaint.
-This will be done within 14 business days of its receipt.
-The designee will then have 30 days to resolve the grievance informally.
+investigate the complaint.
+This will be done within fourteen (14) business days of its receipt.
+The ED or designee will then have thirty (30) days to resolve the grievance informally.
 This may be done through meetings with all involved parties and examination of any relevant evidence.
-At the end of the 30 days, the designee has 14 days to notify the grievant, in writing, of the status of the grievance.
+At the end of the thirty (30) days, the ED or designee has fourteen (14) days to notify the grievant, in writing, of the status of the grievance.
 If the problem is resolved to the satisfaction of the grievant, the notification shall include the terms of the resolution and an indication that the remediation has been signed.
-If the designee is unable to resolve the situation to the satisfaction of the grievant, the written statement must briefly describe the designee’s efforts and indicate that the grievant has not been satisfied.
+If the ED or designee is unable to resolve the situation to the satisfaction of the grievant, the written statement must briefly describe the designee’s efforts and indicate that the grievant has not been satisfied.

 When the informal investigation is finished, the results will be reported to the people involved, and, where appropriate, a mutually acceptable resolution will be proposed.
 If the complaint can be resolved at this stage to the satisfaction of the parties and the College, the matter can be closed.
 It may also be referred to another office or group for informal resolution, if mutually agreeable.